 The PAL Academy Muscoy campus is located on 4.5 acres nestled in the heart of Muscoy, an unincorporated area of San Bernardino County.
 The facility has seven modular style buildings and one free-standing brick and mortar structure, which supports and enhances our student learning environment.
 It is well maintained, graffiti-free, clean, has adequate parking for staff and students and a security guard and surveillance system throughout the campus and classrooms to promote a safe and secure school for our students and faculty.
-The buildings accommodate small group instruction, labs and operational space for Administration, Student Services, Focus Learning Center (FLC), Student Life Center and Student Management staff.
+The buildings accommodate small group instruction, labs and operational space for Administration, Student Services, Focused Learning Center ("FLC"),the Student Life Success Center and other staff offices.
 The campus has an outdoor basketball court, tennis court, volleyball court, handball court, a playground and access to a baseball field to promote physical activity for students.